GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

         *   Removed the conflicting `hosting` block from `firebase.json` that suggested traditional Firebase Hosting for the Next.js app.
     *   **Streamlined Cloud Functions Configuration**:
         *   Removed the `functions` deployment block from `firebase.json` as the Next.js backend logic is handled by App Hosting.
 The emulator config for functions was retained for potential future standalone functions.
-    *   **Implemented Robust Error Handling for AI Flow Outputs (Addressing `output!`)**:
+    *   **Addressed `output!` Assertions in AI Flows (Schema-Compliant Returns)**:
-        *   Initiated updates to AI flows (starting with `answerGs1Questions.ts`, `conductIndependentResearch.ts`, `detectStandardErrors.ts`) to replace `output!` non-null assertions with explicit checks and schema-compliant error object returns if `output` is null/undefined.
+        *   Updated `answerGs1Questions.ts`, `conductIndependentResearch.ts`, `detectStandardErrors.ts` (and in a later pass, `analyze-standards.ts`, `natural-language-to-formal-description.ts`) to replace `output!` non-null assertions with explicit checks and schema-compliant error object returns if `output` is null/undefined from a prompt call.
 This addresses a key robustness concern raised by Gemini Code Assist.
 *   **2024-05-12 (Self-initiated based on previous "Next Action"):**
     *   **Refined `conductIndependentResearch` Flow Prompt**:
         *   Updated the prompt in `src/ai/flows/conduct-independent-research.ts` to more clearly instruct the LLM on an iterative search process (formulating multiple distinct queries, synthesizing information from all structured results, and properly extracting sources).